fezimmer89/bearSightingsTracker/README.md

 3. run command ``` npm install ``` to install dependencies
 4. run ``` npm start ``` to start the server

-To the server in development mode and have nodemon watch for changes use
+To start the server in development mode and have nodemon watch for changes use
 ``` nodemon npm start ```

 To run mocha tests use